 We hope these tips will help you to differentiate if and if not.
 However, if you are not sure after a first reading and have doubts, your only option is to read this article again.

 For other questions about spelling, take a look at our blog.
-Espanole is an experienced Spanish language school in Valencia, and we have advice to help you learn or improve your Spanish.
+Españolé is an experienced Spanish school in Spain, and we have advice to help you learn or improve your Spanish.
 Visit us!